GoogleChrome/developer.chrome.com/site/en/blog/third-party-cookie-deprecation-trial/index.md

 {% endAside %}

-Registration for this deprecation trial is intended to start the week of November 27, 2023.
+Registration for this deprecation trial is intended to start the week of December 4, 2023.
 The deprecation trial will officially start in January 2024 and end on December 27, 2024.
 Developers are expected to make necessary changes and plans by this trial end date.

 ## Deprecation trials